What are hard skills and why are they important?

 - Copy editing (grammar, spelling, punctuation)

-How to add hard skills to a resume: Tips with examples
+How to put hard skills on a resume [Tips with examples]

 After you understand hard skills and arm yourself with examples, it’s time to add them to your resume.
 But how?